 Page saved!
 You can go back to this later in your Diabetes and Me Close

-Immunotherapies are a new type of type 1 diabetes treatment.
-They work by tackling what goes wrong in type 1 diabetes - the immune system's attack.
-By retraining the immune system, they can help people keep producing more of their own insulin for longer.
+Immunotherapies are a new kind of type 1 diabetes treatment.
+They address what goes wrong in type 1 diabetes - the immune system's attack.
+By retraining the immune system, they can help people keep making their own insulin for longer.

-In our video, we explain how immunotherapies work and how they could help people at different stages of type 1 diabetes.
+In our video, we show how immunotherapies work and how they could help people at different stages of type 1 diabetes.

 Woman in the lab doing research